-In terms of optimal long-term contracts, Atkeson (1991) and Thomas and Worrall (1994) study lending contracts in international contexts.
-Both of these papers consider only limited enforcement from the borrower's side.
-Similar to our paper, Atkeson (1991) also considers moral hazard, but with respect to consuming or investing the borrowed funds.
-Similarly to our paper, Atkeson (1991) also proves existence of the constrained efficient allocation.
-There are two main differences compared to our approach.
-First, we do not follow the Abreu, Pearce and Stachetti (1986, 1990) methodology as he does, but the Marcet and Marimon (2019) approach, for which we are the first to provide an existence proof with moral hazard.
-Second, lenders live only for two periods in his economy, and hence they can only offer one period debt contracts.
-In our environment, instead, the fund offers long term contracts and hence we solve a dynamic saddle-point problem with a 'first-order approach' moral hazard constraint.
+In terms of optimal long-term contracts, Atkeson (1991) and Thomas and Worrall (1994) study lending contracts in international contexts.6 Both of these papers consider only limited enforcement from the borrower's side.
+Similar to our paper, Atkeson (1991) also considers moral hazard, but with respect to consuming or investing the borrowed funds.7 Finally, in related and contemporaneous work, Müller et al. (2019) study dynamic sovereign lend-